-This may seem like a no-brainer, but you’d be surprised how many people check their bank accounts or make purchases with a credit card while using public Wi-Fi.
-It’s best to do those things on a secure connection.
+This may seem like a no-brainer, but you’d be surprised.
+It’s best to check your bank account or make purchases with a credit card on a secure connection.

 Hackers can use certain features on your phone to get at your information, location or connection.
 So, instead of keeping your GPS, wireless connection and geo-tracking on all the time, just turn them on when you need them.